jsbots/AutoFish/README.md

 - If **Lunkers** bother you in Dragonflight, you might need to turn off sleeping or decrease it to around 0.5 - 5 seconds.

 ## Threshold :red_circle:

+*Since 2.0.0 Threshold value is obsolete and available only in Manual mode*

 <p align="center">
 <img src="guide_img/threshold.gif" width="400" align="center">